kiron1/proxydetox/INSTALL.md

 ### Proxy Auto-Configuration (PAC) file

-A copy of the PAC file with the name `proxy.pac` must be places in the `~/.config/proxydetox/` directory.
-The PAC file is mostly maintained by the network administrators.
+A copy of the PAC file `proxy.pac` must be places in on of directories searched by Proxydetox or specified via the `--pac-file` option.
+The PAC file is usually maintained by the network administrators.
 The path (usually some http location in the intranet) can be retrieved from the settings of the pre-configured internet browser.

 ## Automatically start proxydetox with a user session